 7 (a) (i) (a) (i) Draw a large plan diagram of a quarter of the specimen as shown in Fig. 2.1.
 Label the endodermis and cortex. the endodermis and cortex.
-[2] - 1 Ξ Reject If drawn over the print of question PDO layout 1 Reject thick lines-than grid feathery lines arranges or gaps AND AND clear, sharp, unbroken lines no snading uses most or space provided; nottoal E no additional cells drawn AND (epidermis shows) only the correct quarter, shows) quarter, O col Ξ epidermis drawn with two lines 3 mm or closer for most of length; or closer for most t of length; ww Ξ innermost line is wavy/undulating line: ;e f noisiseb Of Ξ Reject if any label is biologically incorrect e.g. regions belonging to other organs or animals. label within drawn area ct e.g. regions bel onging to other organs or W correct label with label lines to cortex and and endodermis;
+[2] - 1 Ξ Reject If drawn over the print of question - PDO layout 1 Reject thick lines-than grid feathery lines arranges or gaps AND AND clear, sharp, unbroken lines no snading uses most or space provided; nottoal [] no additional cells drawn AND (epidermis shows) only the correct quarter, shows) quarter, O col Ξ epidermis drawn with two lines 3 mm or closer for most of length; or closer for most t of length; ww Ξ innermost line is wavy/undulating line: ;e f noisiseb Of Ξ Reject if any label is biologically incorrect e.g. regions belonging to other organs or animals. label within drawn area ct e.g. regions bel onging to other organs or W correct label with label lines to cortex and and endodermis;

-Feject F € Make a high-power drawing of one large circumference.
-Labels are not required. xylem vessel and the single layer of cells touching a quarter of the vessel's [5] ching a quarter of the vessel's [5] E E E E Ξ Reject If drawn over the print of question PDO layout 1 Reject thick lines - than on grid feathery lines 4 tails' or overlaps or gaps if double lines for all cells 1 if single line for any cell AND no AND uses most of space E E E E clear, sharp, unbroken lines Suading provided; E E E j. Ш one xylem vessel drawn Ignore band inside AND only single layer of surrounding cells; Ξ Ξ g uo Ξ Reject if layer of cells all round xylen If xylem vessel not circular/polygonal ı vessel E E itoelloo ((surrounding cells) (single layer) three to eight cells in a ayer only; Allow not touching. Ξ MMC Ξ Reject any spaces if single line for or any gaps between cell walls - floating il walls. Ξ (all cells including xylem vessel) no enclosed spaces more than 1mm between adjacent double cell walls; PDO PDO cell walls drawn as double lines with surrounding cells; middle lamella bel ween three adjacent cells from
+Reject Reject any spaces if single line for cell walls.
+Reject any spaces more than 1 mm between adjacent double cell walls; Cell walls drawn as double lines with middle lamella between three adjacent cells; Cell walls; Cell walls; € Make a high-power drawing of one large circumference.
+Labels are not required. xylem vessel and the single layer of cells touching a quarter of the vessel's [5] uching a quarter of the vessel's [5] E E E E Ξ Reject If drawn over the print of question E E E E PDO layout 1 Reject thick lines - than on grid feathery lines 4 tails or overlaps or gaps if double lines for all cells 1 if single line for any cell AND no AND uses most of space E E E E clear, sharp, unbroken lines snading provided; E E E j.
+[1] one xylem vessel drawn Ignore band inside AND only single layer of surrounding cells; Ξ Ξ e uo Ξ Reject if layer of cells all round xylen If xylem vessel not circular/polygonal ı vessel E E itoelloo ( (surrounding cells) (single layer) three to eight cells in a layer only; Allow not touching. Ξ MMC Ξ Reject any spaces if single line for or any gaps between cell walls - floatin ell walls. g cells Ξ (all cells including xylem vessel) no enclosed spaces more than 1mm between adjacent double cell walls; pcording PDO cell walls drawn as double lines with surrounding cells; middle lamella be ween three adjacent cells from